braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 <div class="panel-heading">Before you continue, show this to one of the adult-y people</div>
   <div class="panel-body" markdown="1">

-Write a program that asks what year, month, and day you were born, then figure out how old you are in days.
+Write a program that asks what year, month, and day you were born, then figure out many days old you are.

 </div>
 </div>